sporeprotocol/spore-docs/docs/recipes/create-spore-within-cluster.md

 ![spore-in-cluster-flowchart.png](../../static/img/recipes/spore-in-cluster/flowchart.png)

-## Assign Cluster to Spore
+## Create a Spore Within a Cluster

-You can create a spore and assign a cluster to it by specifying the `data.clusterId` when calling the `createSpore` API from spore-sdk:
+You can create a spore within a cluster by specifying the `data.clusterId` when calling the `createSpore` API from spore-sdk:

 ```tsx
 import { createSpore } from '@spore-sdk/core';